What is the Annual Allowance?

 Your FRA, at their discretion, may also agree to pay some or all of an annual allowance charge on your behalf in other circumstances e.g. where your pension savings are not in excess of the standard AA but are in excess of the tapered or money purchase AA, or where part of the charge relates to pension savings outside of the FPS.
 Contact your FRA for more information.

-Sample timescales that would apply for an Annual Allowance tax charge incurred in respect of the 2019-20 tax year:
+Sample timescales that would apply for an Annual Allowance tax charge incurred for the 2021-22 tax year:

 Am I affected?